 Park bookings are essential for private functions with a large number of attendees or for community events.
-These events could include weddings, family reunions, sporting events, company picnics, fundraising events, markets, carnivals, professional catering, amusement rides or structures such as jumping castles.
+These events include weddings, family reunions, sporting events, company picnics, fundraising events, markets, carnivals, professional catering, amusement rides or structures such as jumping castles.

 Event Planning Toolkit

-Our Event Planning Toolkit(PDF, 4MB) is a useful guide with information and tips on hosting a successful event in our City.
+Our Event Planning Toolkit(PDF, 10MB) is a useful guide with information and tips on hosting a successful event in our city.
 As every event is unique, the requirements and risk management will differ.
 Therefore, this document should be used as a general guide when planning and developing your event.